Washington, D.C., 1970. The house is dark and the street outside is quiet. Marvin Gaye is 31 years old and cannot sleep.

 To bring some lovin’ here today, yeah

-Gaye’s voice entered smooth and intentional, cutting through the chatter.
-When “What’s Going On” was recorded, America was in profound crisis.
-Nearly 50,000 Americans had died in Vietnam, hundreds of thousands more wounded, and a generation was rejecting the war through protests, draft resistance, and demands for peace.
-The mothers were crying, and brothers were dying.
-Gaye suggested that the only way forward was to show love for each other.
+By the time Gaye entered the studio, more than 40,000 Americans had died in Vietnam, hundreds of thousands more wounded, and a generation was rejecting the war through protests, draft resistance, and demands for peace.

 Father, father